bevyengine/bevy/release-content/migration-guides/18704_Make_entity_index_non_max.md

 + let entity = Entity::fresh_from_index(1).unwrap();
 ```

 If you are creating entities manually in production, don't do that!
 Use `Entities::alloc` instead.
-But if you must create one manually, either reuse a `EntityRow` you know to be valid by using `Entity::from_raw` and `Entity::row`, or handle the error case of `None` returning from `Entity::fresh_from_index(my_idnex)`.
+But if you must create one manually, either reuse a `EntityRow` you know to be valid by using `Entity::from_raw` and `Entity::row`, or handle the error case of `None` returning from `Entity::fresh_from_index(my_index)`.